 Foster Parents – Our Support, Encouragement & Partnership

-Community & Family Services Foundation (CFSF) is a Child Placing Agency (CPA) that was founded on the belief that foster parents are the most significant factor for children placed in care.
+Community & Family Services Foundation (CFSF) is a Child Placing Agency (CPA) that was founded on the belief that foster parents are the most significant factor for children placed in out of home care.
 Our agency is designed to support, encourage and partner with you.

 CFSF recognizes foster parenting is a high calling to care for the most vulnerable children in our society.